DataDog/integrations-core/torchserve/README.md

       - my_model.*
 ```

-This configuration will only collect metrics for model names that match the `my_model.*` regular expression, up to 25 models.
+This configuration only collects metrics for model names that match the `my_model.*` regular expression, up to 25 models.

 You can also exclude some models: